Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 - Diarrhea with vomiting – fruits may irritate the stomach

-- Sensitive digestion – seeds may cause bloating
+- Sensitive digestion – seeds may trigger bloating in some people

 - Children with diarrhea – ORS is safer and more reliable